 One of the elements which is absolutely vital to CBT is a collaborative approach.

 You will not feel ‘ done to’ but aquire skills to manage your own thoughts, behavours and feelings.

-I will listen very carefully to every aspect of a problem the client is experiencing.
-The therapist then draws up a ‘map’ including vulnerabilities and trigger situations which may worsen the problem, and also positive features which help.
-The therapist then shares the plan with the client, and the client adjusts it throughout the sessions.
-The actual sessions are a little like coaching, with the main changes and progression taking place during the time the client is in the ‘real’ world.
+I will listen very carefully to every aspect of a problem you are experiencing and then we will draw a ‘map’ together including your vulnerabilities and trigger situations which may worsen the problem, and also positive aspects of your life which help you to feel good.
+We will adjust this map throughout the sessions.
+The sessions are a little like coaching, with the main changes and progression taking place during the time you are in the ‘real’ world.

-This leads to another key aspect of the CBT approach, in that the behavioural side is based largely on experiments.These are put together by client and therapist during the session, and then often completed by the client in their own time.
-These can take place during sessions if both client and therapist think this to be beneficial.
-These ‘ experiments’ might range from finding out how others feel about certain situations, to actually experiencing something, and then noting associated thoughts, behaviours, body sensations and feelings.
-Clients are encouraged to discuss findings with the therapist at the beginning of a session, whether the task has been completed in full or in part.
+A key feature of the CBT approach is the behavioural aspect which is based largely on experiments.These are designed between us during sessions in order to test thoughts and assumptions you have about yourself, the world, and others.
+These can take place during sessions or more commonly in the ‘real’ world.
+Experiments might range from finding out how others feel about certain situations, to experiencing something, and then noting associated thoughts, behaviours, body sensations and feelings.
+We will then discuss findings at the beginning of a session, whether the task has been completed in full or in part.

 This systemic CBT approach leads to development of skills where any environment or situation can be approached in a flexible and calm way, so that you gain optimum achievement and satisfaction from whatever lifestyle you choose.
 The tools and strategies gained during the CBT will transfer across all situations and will be available for the rest of yourlife.